Jogcon: Compatibility

-The Jogcon is fully compatible with games such as Ridge Racer Type 4, V-Rally 2, Pac-Man World, the PlayStation version of Breakout, and the PlayStation 2 game Ridge Racer V. In other games, it can be used as a regular PlayStation controller by turning off the Jogcon mode using the mode switch above the PlayStation logo.
+The Jogcon is fully compatible with games such as Ridge Racer Type 4, V-Rally 2, Pac-Man World, Crash Team Racing, the PlayStation version of Breakout, and the PlayStation 2 game Ridge Racer V. In other games, it can be used as a regular PlayStation controller by turning off the Jogcon mode using the mode switch above the PlayStation logo.

 The Jogcon also has a relatively unknown neGcon compatibility mode; by holding the mode button as the PlayStation is turned on, the Jogcon wheel emulates the NeGcon's twist functionality.
 However, as force feedback isn't supported in this mode, the wheel will not self-center.
 On top of this, the default button mapping for a NeGcon usually means the X and Square buttons are used as acceleration and brake, whereas in Ridge Racer Type 4 and V-Rally 2, these controls are moved to the shoulder buttons to allow for both thumbs to control the wheel.
 As such, the neGcon compatibility mode expands the list of games the Jogcon can be used in significantly, but the experience is considerably more awkward than when it is used in Jogcon-compatible games.